mmikowski/mmikowski.github.io/_posts/2016-02-10-why-jquery.md

 but instead with the quality of developers that jQuery tends to attract.
-Because jQuery greatly lowers barriers that have traditionally prevented people from developing web applications, their experience and quality as a whole is much lower than those who had to write our own DOM manipulations, client-side databases, event queues, etc. This is very similar to how PHP developers usually are less adept than C developers.
+Because jQuery greatly lowers barriers that have traditionally prevented people from developing web applications, their experience and quality as a whole is much lower than those of us who had to write our own DOM manipulations, client-side databases, event queues, etc. This is very similar to how PHP developers usually are less adept than C developers.

 However, there are great developers using PHP, jQuery *and* C. This language snobbery isn't unfounded but it is quite pronounced.
 I recently interviewed with a start-up CTO who dismissed everyone who wasn't using Python as a 'bad developer'.
-He was openly hostile to virtual any solution that was non-Python.
+He was openly hostile to virtually any solution that was non-Python.
 Unfortunately for him, there is no popular web browser that grandma can use on her iPhone that has an embedded Python compiler.
 And there are no popular HP/HA database clusters with native Python data